majeinfo/chaingun/SYNTAX.md

   - http:
       title: Page 4
       method: POST
-      url: http://server/page4.php              # variables are interpolated in URL
+      url: http://server/page4.php              # variables are interpolated in URL, but only
+						# for the URI part (not the server name)
       body: name=${name}&age=${age}	# MAND for POST http action
       headers:
         accept: "text/html,application/json"    # variables are interpolated in Headers